grjan7/resolve-dotstringkey/README.md

 > It will be useful in parsing and matching nested properties of object (e.g., `{"person.address.city": "New York"}` as in MongoDB queries).

+> Note: use square bracket notation for array indexes and dot notation for object properties. e.g. `addresses[1].city`.

 ## Installation

 ```sh